Local State of Emergency

 Are all senior, youth and special needs programs canceled?

-When will events and recreation programming resume?
+When will events resume?

 The City will continue to monitor reports and advisements from Governor DeSantis’ Office, the Centers for Disease Control and Prevention, Seminole County Emergency Management and the Florida Department of Health to reassess and adjust plans accordingly.